madelinecraft/Modules-for-Teaching-Bayes-to-Diverse-Audiences/README.md

 Summary:

 To this end, we developed a set of four hands-on modules for building familiarity and proficiency in Bayesian skills.
 These modules were designed to present complex statistical ideas to audiences of diverse educational backgrounds.
 After thoughtful consideration of user-friendly Bayesian software, we chose the R package brms (Bürkner, 2017) for implementing the Bayesian analyses presented in these modules.

+Note:

+The raw R Markdown files are stored above and can be knitted for optimal user experience.